JStateson/BoincTasksTempReader/README.md

 a GPU stop running is issued to boinc.
 A text message or email can be sent if you run the configure script before running the install script.

-The script chg_intel_freq.sh can be used to lower the frequency if necessary.
-Intel only
+The script chg_intel_freq.sh can be used to lower the frequency of the Intel CPU if it is overheating.
+Usually only one step down is needed.